laixintao/uwsgi-docs/HTTPS.rst

 uWSGI will bind to 443 on any IP, then drop privileges to those of ``roberto``, and use the shared socket 0 (``=0``) for HTTPS.

-.. note:: The =0 syntax is currently undocumented.
+.. 注意:: The =0 syntax is currently undocumented.

 Setting SSL/TLS ciphers
 -----------------------